 |No scene modes on the dial, but three handy user settings are still there|

 The screen is nice, high-res, and sharp.
 Those familiar with recent Canon cameras will recognize the menu system, and thankfully the "My Menu" tab that lets you make shortcuts to your top six menu items is still there.
 As these cameras get more complex, it can mean a lot of digging to get to something simple you do every time, like formatting a memory card.
 My Menu lets me get there almost instantly.

 What about video?
-Yep, like the 5D markII and the Rebel T1I, the 7D can shoot videos.
+Yep, the 7D can shoot videos.
 Just flick the little switch next to the viewfinder to the left with your thumb, and you're in.
 You can shoot in 1080p at 30fps or cool cinematic 24fps, or 720p at 60fps and 640x480 at 60fps.
 Shooting video with a DSLR has some advantages, like using a bigger sensor, better low-light sensitivity, and of course shallow depth-of-field from your arsenal of lenses.

 |A dedicated button makes it easy to get to Movie Mode or Live View for stills|

 While you can achieve some truly stunning footage, there are a few tips I'd like to pass along that I've realized after trial and (mostly) error:

 1. Use a tripod.
 Actually, I find this true of any home movie, unless you have a steadicam rig.
 But with DSLR video, it's even more important because (a) the form factor of DSLRs doesn't lend itself to handheld video shooting, and (b) the autofocus doesn't track.